Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Vestiges of the Roman RoadVestiges of the Roman Road

-At about 11.4 kilometers into day six, the Camino del Salvador makes a diversion to the right.
+After about 11.4 kilometers into day six, the Camino del Salvador makes a diversion to the right.
 Here is where we leave the paved secondary road for another path that is a continuation of the Roman road for another 1/2 kilometer.
-There is a blue camino sign and a pylon here at the turn, shown below.
+There is a blue camino sign and a concrete pylon here at the turn, shown below.

 Right Turn to Continue on the Roman RoadRight Turn to Continue on the Roman Road

 The old Roman road is better preserved through this section.
-You can see a canal under the pavers, placed on top of the rocks on each side of the road.
+You can see a drainage canal under the pavers, placed on top of the rocks on each side of the road.
 I always love to walk on these ancient roads and am fascinated by the engineering that is still visible to this day.
 Quite the feat compared to our modern roads!

 Elle on the Roman RoadElle on the Roman Road

 When we passed through this section it was a muddy slog fest, with extremely slippery rocks on a very steep path!
 With my bad knee it was tricky to say the least.
 Proceed with caution if your conditions are wet.
+Quite a few pilgrims opted to stay on the road here again, because it joins up at the yellow house in Pico de Lanza, shown farther below.

 The downside of walking on the wonderful historic Roman paths is that the sections that are well preserved through the mountains are almost always super steep, regardless of the Camino.
 This is at least my experience.